 The narrative of immigrant Chinese workers and their contributions to Yosemite Mariposa County is often overlooked.
 They served as cooks, landscapers, laundry workers, and were integral to numerous construction projects.
 Chinese immigrants also helped build Tioga Road and Wawona Road.
 Many first came to California during the Gold Rush, seeking fortune but also fleeing severe drought and famine in southeast China.
 They brought training, skills, and expertise in the disciplines of construction, engineering, agriculture, medicine, and textiles.

-The Yosemite Climbing Museum celebrates its grand opening in Spring 2022 with images, and an incredible collection of historic climbing gear, all highlighting the amazing climbing stories centered in Yosemite.
+The Yosemite Climbing Museum celebrated its grand opening in Spring 2022 with images, and an incredible collection of historic climbing gear, all highlighting the amazing climbing stories centered in Yosemite.

 Visitors to Yosemite Mariposa County can reach a new peak of local rock climbing lore and legacy at the Yosemite Climbing Association Museum & Gallery.
 The center features more than 10,000 pieces, a priceless collection of historical climbing artifacts (including stove leg pitons used on early Nose route ascents of El Capitan), and dozens of archival photographs.

-The Yosemite Climbing Museum & Gallery will celebrate its grand opening in Spring 2022.
-Discover this much-anticipated new attraction in the town of Mariposa on Highway 140.
+The Yosemite Climbing Museum & Gallery opened in 2022.
+Discover this much-anticipated attraction in the town of Mariposa on Highway 140.